auth0/docs/articles/custom-domains/self-managed-certificates.md

 If you choose to manage the certificates for your custom domains yourself, it requires multiple DNS records on the domain.
 You have to purchase or provide the certificates from any known Certificate Authority and manage the renewals yourself.
 You will also need a reverse proxy, where the certificate will be installed.
 Once the domain is verified, we will accept traffic from the proxy.

-Choose this option if:
+Choose this option to:

-* You want to have more control of your certificates (such as choosing your own CA or certificate expiration)
+* Have more control of your certificates (such as choosing your own CA or certificate expiration).
-* You want to enable additional monitoring over your API calls to Auth0
+* Enable additional monitoring over your API calls to Auth0.

 To set up your custom domain using self-managed certificates, you need to provide your domain name to Auth0, verify that you own that domain, and configure the reverse proxy.
 Once your custom domain has been set up, you will need to configure your Auth0 features to start using your custom domain.